ivycat/ivycat-ajax-testimonials/README.md

 Adding testimonials is easy:

-1. Go to Testimonials / New Testimonial - this will allow you to enter the testimonial, cite (where it comes from), and embed images, if necessary.
+1. *Go to Testimonials / New Testimonial* - this will allow you to enter the testimonial, cite (where it comes from), and embed images, if necessary.
-1. Give your testimonial a title; this is the *cite*, so if the testimonial is from _Joe Blow_, you'd enter "Joe Blow".
+1. *Give your testimonial a title*; this is the *cite*, so if the testimonial is from _Joe Blow_, you'd enter "Joe Blow".
-**1. Enter the testimonial content (text or HTML) in the main editor window, which is the body of the testimonial.
+**1. *Enter the testimonial content* (text or HTML) in the main editor window, which is the body of the testimonial.
 Note:** images, html and text are okay here.
-1. Assign the testimonial to a group, if applicable.
+1. *Assign the testimonial to a group*, if applicable.
 If you haven't already created a group, click on the _Add New Category_ link in the testimonial Groups box and add one.
-1. Give this testimonial an order in its group.
+1. *Give this testimonial an order* in its group.
 If you want it to show first in your _Services_ testimonial, set _Order_ to 1 under _Testimonial Data_.

 ### Embed a testimonial in a page or post using shortcodes: ###